+Full-time certified employees working extended day contracts shall be entitled to additional holidays based on the following schedule:

+Number of Days Worked Number of Holidays Per Year

+210-225 days Two (2) additional holidays for a total of six (6)

+226-239 days Three (3) additional holidays for a total of seven (7)

+240 or more days Six (6) additional holidays for a total of ten (10)

 Contracted Days

 Employees shall work the days specified in their contracts.
 Use of noncontracted days must be approved in advance by the Superintendent or the Superintendent's designee.
 Noncontracted days shall not accumulate.